terraform-google-modules/terraform-google-lb-http/README.md

 ## Compatibility

 This module is meant for use with Terraform 0.12.
-If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [1.0.10](https://registry.terraform.io/modules/GoogleCloudPlatform/lb-http/google/1.0.10).
+If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and need a Terraform 0.11. an x-compatible version of this module, the last released version intended for Terraform 0.11.x is [1.0.10](https://registry.terraform.io/modules/GoogleCloudPlatform/lb-http/google/1.0.10).

 ## Usage